-Pregnancy is a lovely journey that fills you with joy, anticipation and perhaps a touch of uncertainty, especially about keeping track of how far along you are.
-You might have the doctor inform you you're "14 weeks pregnant" while your family members ask, "So how many months?"
+Pregnancy is a lovely journey that fills you with joy, anticipation, and perhaps a touch of uncertainty, especially about keeping track of how far along you are.
+You might hear your doctor say you’re “14 weeks pregnant,” while family members ask, “So how many months?”

-If you're confused about how pregnancy weeks turn into months or what happens at each juncture, you're not the only one.
+If you’re confused about how pregnancy weeks turn into months or what happens at each stage, you’re not alone.
+This guide gives you exact week-to-month conversions, trimester milestones, lab tests, and expert tips to stay on track.

 Why is Pregnancy Calculated in Weeks, Not Months?